Allawi465/Adventure-Trails-Hikes/README.md

 We provide supervised hikes, ranging from short day tours to weeklong treks with camping.

-Our services are designed for college-educated professionals, both men and women, between the ages of 18 to 35.with the skills I learned over the first year of studies at Noroff.
+Our services are designed for college-educated professionals, both men and women, between the ages of 18 to 35.

 ## Built With